 Setting a time limit for yourself also makes it easier to prioritize.
 If you know you’ve only got a 30 minute window to get something done, it’s easier to pick and choose the most important task to work on in that window.

 Experts suggest that using the Pomodoro technique and working on either 25 or 50 minute cycles with a 5-10 minute break works best, but you can adapt this to whatever rhythm works best for you.

-My personal preference is to do 30 minutes with a 15 minute break.
+My personal preference is to do 30 or 45 minutes with a 15 minute break.
 This cycle gives me enough time to move around and do a little housework or get some exercise in between.
 It also helps clear my mind between tasks, which comes in handy when I write about so many different topics during the course of a day.